-Both eastern and western subdivisions, and the allowance of uses for varied events on the remaining Fernhill estate, are considered crucial to provide funding for the future maintenance and conservation of the historical Fernhill estate.
+The eastern (and western) subdivisions are considered crucial to provide funding for the future maintenance and conservation of the historical Fernhill estate.
 In addition, the consolidation of the remaining Fernhill estate land into one allotment will ensure the continuation of the Fernhill estate as a large rural holding, protecting the Fernhill estate from unsympathetic future subdivision, such as that which has occurred at other rural colonial estates in Sydney including Varroville, Campbelltown (listed on the SHR and the LEP, where the house and garden are now irrevocably separated from the original wider estate land setting, the original drive and the 19th century outbuildings) and the Mount Gilead farm at Appin Road, Gilead (an 1820s colonial farm of 180 hectares now threatened with residential subdivision).